-Format for consist control setup packets: L1234 CON=123R
+Format for consist control packets: L1234 CON=123R

 Short and long locomotive addresses are are indicated by 3 or 4 digits as in speed packets.
-In the example above CV19 (consist address) will be set to 123 with the direction of operation to be reverse.
+In the example above CV19 (consist address) is to set to 123 with the direction of operation to be reverse.